 It is very strange taking these questions from the SNP spokesman, given that I am working with the SNP Government on resolving exactly these problems in Scotland, and maybe the SNP would do better to focus there.
 In response to the second question, honestly, we have put £300 million of support into local directors of public health to tackle this pandemic, and I know that her colleagues in the Scottish Government are working hard with local authorities in Scotland as well in exactly the same way.

 I have not got those data exactly—[Interruption.]
-If the Opposition would care to engage on the substance, rather than not taking this seriously, yesterday, we delivered the 8 millionth test in this country.
-We have delivered more than 100,000 tests on almost every day since the end of April and at the end of last week we were delivering 230,000 tests a day.
+Perhaps the Opposition would care to engage on the substance, rather than not taking this seriously.
+Yesterday, we delivered the 8 millionth test in this country.
+We have delivered more than 100,000 tests on almost every day since the end of April, and at the end of last week we were delivering 230,000 tests a day.
 I think what we need from the Opposition is support for the testing programme, because that is what people care about.